Sapphire-Discord-Bot/images/README.md

 - Storage methods:
   - **Local** - Stores images in set folder
   - **Cloudflare** - Uploads images to [Cloudflare Images](https://www.cloudflare.com/developer-platform/cloudflare-images/)
+  - **Cloudflare with local** - Upload images to Cloudflare and store them locally to reduce requests to Cloudflare.
   - _More aren't planned but feel free to add them yourself, I am happy to merge any useful pull requests!_

 <br>